-- selecting, appointing, and determining terms of appointment of, the CEO; - determining the CEO's goals and objectives, and evaluating the CEO's performance in light of these objectives; - approving the appointment of Group Executives, the General Manager Group Audit, and any other person the Board determines; and - approving individual remuneration levels, and adjustments to variable remuneration where appropriate (including forfeiture and clawback) for Group Executives and other senior executives, including in light of relevant matters brought to the attention of the Board Remuneration Committee from the CEO, Chief Risk Officer, Group Executive, Human Resources, General Manager Group Audit, Group General Counsel, and Chairs of the Board Risk Committee, Board Legal Regulatory & Compliance Committee and Board Audit Committee.
+- selecting, appointing, and determining terms of appointment of, the CEO; - determining the CEO's goals and objectives, and evaluating the CEO's performance in light of these objectives; - approving the appointment of Group Executives, the General Manager Group Audit, and any other person the Board determines; and - approving individual remuneration arrangements, and adjustments to variable remuneration where appropriate for Group Executives and other senior executives, including in light of relevant matters brought to the attention of the Board Remuneration Committee from the CEO, Chief Risk Officer, Group Executive, Human Resources, General Manager Group Audit, Group General Counsel, and Chairs of the Board Risk Committee and Board Audit Committee.

-All new senior executives receive an employment contract setting out the terms and conditions of their employment, together with an Accountability Statement for their respective role.
+All new senior executives receive an employment contract setting out the terms and conditions of their employment.
+Group Executives and certain General Managers that are Accountable Persons under the Banking Executive Accountability Regime Governance Policy also receive an Accountability Statement for their respective role.
 Briefing sessions are scheduled to discuss our strategies and operations, and the respective roles and responsibilities of the Board and senior management.

 Under Westpac's executive remuneration framework, the performance of senior executives is assessed annually.
-Management performance evaluations for the financial year ended 30 September 2021 were conducted following the end of the financial year.
+Management performance evaluations for the financial year ended 30 September 2022 were conducted following the end of the financial year.

-The process for reviewing the performance of senior executives, as well as a further discussion on Westpac's executive remuneration framework, FY21 performance objectives and performance achieved is contained in the Remuneration Report in the Directors' report, (which is located in our 2021 Annual Report).
+The process for reviewing the performance of senior executives, as well as further information on Westpac's executive remuneration framework, FY22 performance objectives and performance achieved is contained in the Remuneration Report in the Directors' report (which is located in our 2022 Annual Report).